 Now, we know that passwords won’t be replaced overnight so how can the enterprise work to phase them out?

-From a security and user convenience perspective, it’s important to consider biometrics as part of a comprehensive multi-factor authentication approach.
+From a security and user convenience perspective, it’s important to consider biometrics as part of a comprehensive two factor authentication approach.
 Biometrics used in combination with passwords, risk-based analytics or other complementary authentication methods allow for a user’s experience to remain similar in the phase out.
-For example, an enterprise could replace current multi-factor authentication using a token with a push notification to a user’s mobile device to prompt for biometric verification.
+For example, an enterprise could replace current two factor authentication using a token with a push notification to a user’s mobile device to prompt for biometric verification.

 Biometric-based authentication has come a long way in a very short period of time.
 Where is it going next?
 In the process of evolving, biometrics have become less intrusive, more convenient, all while continuing to add levels of security.
 This trend will continue as more solutions emerge that rely on methods that are less invasive to the user.
 Methods such as behavioral biometrics don’t require any action other than users just doing what they would normally do.
 Combined with machine learning and risk analytics, biometrics are on their way to shaping a future in which authentication ultimately becomes completely invisible to the user.